ging/fiware-draco/docs/processors_catalogue/ngsi_hdfs_sink.md

 [Top](#top)

 #### About batching
-As explained in the [programmers guide](#section3), `NGSIToHDFS` extends `NGSISink`, which provides a built-in mechanism for collecting events from the internal Flume channel.
+`NGSIToHDFS` extends `NGSISink`, which provides a built-in mechanism for collecting events from the internal Flume channel.
 This mechanism allows extending classes have only to deal with the persistence details of such a batch of events in the final backend.

 What is important regarding the batch mechanism is it largely increases the performance of the sink, because the number of writes is dramatically reduced.
 Let's see an example, let's assume a batch of 100 `NGSIEvent`s.
 In the best case, all these events regard to the same entity, which means all the data within them will be persisted in the same HDFS file.
 If processing the events one by one, we would need 100 writes to HDFS; nevertheless, in this example only one write is required.
 Obviously, not all the events will always regard to the same unique entity, and many entities may be involved within a batch.
 But that's not a problem, since several sub-batches of events are created within a batch, one sub-batch per final destination HDFS file.
 In the worst case, the whole 100 entities will be about 100 different entities (100 different HDFS destinations), but that will not be the usual scenario.
 Thus, assuming a realistic number of 10-15 sub-batches per batch, we are replacing the 100 writes of the event by event approach with only 10-15 writes.